 The council is also responsible for representing the union at the TUC Black Workers’ Conference and will be sending representatives and putting forward motions to inform the TUC’s campaigns and policies.
 We issue statements, such as our reaction to the killing of George Floyd and the Blacks Lives Matter movement.
 We support Black History Month, Stand Up to Racism and the anti Zwarte Piet campaign in Holland.

 The BMC organises the Claudia Jones Memorial Lecture in honour of the West Indian journalist and activist.
-This year marked the 20th anniversary of the Claudia Jones lecture, with guest speaker Gary Younge.
+Watch previous recordings of lectures on the NUJ's YouTube page.